 Things came to a head with the Reserve Bank Act 1989.

 From that point on, the Reserve Bank was charged with keeping the CPI increasing no more than 0% to 2%, and later, 0% to 3%.

 A 30-year trend in interest rates

-What we see since 1989 is New Zealand interest rates coming down from the high teens, toward zero.
-To the 0.50% OCR today.
+Since 1989, we have seen New Zealand interest rates coming down from the high teens toward zero.

 You might say the Reserve Bank Act has worked.
 Stable prices.
 Ever lower interest rates.
 At least until now.